Text Size

 4. Proposed Pretrial Order - Joint: Use this event to file a proposed pretrial order submitted on behalf of all parties represented in the case.

-(b) Consents to Proceed Before a U.S. Magistrate Judge
+(b) Consent to Proceed Before a U.S. Magistrate Judge

 Effective March 6, 2017, individual party Consents to Proceed Before a U.S. Magistrate Judge are to be filed electronically.
 See Standing Order 2017-4.